-WE HAVE RECORD of active duty soldiers being taught SCARS as recent as 2012 by NAVY SEALs who were attached to their units.
-Clearly these SEALs are not training them what’s currently in place stateside.
+As of 2012, we know of deployed active duty soldiers that were being taught SCARS by NAVY SEALs who were attached to their units.

 The “SCARS 300 Hour Train the Trainer Program” that developed in-house experts was open to all US Military special operations branches, AIRFORCE, ARMY and NAVY.
 Marines were not under the US Army Special Forces Act/ Directive and were not allowed slots into the “300-hour SCARS Train the Trainer program”.

-Notice we mentioned slots, the SCARS 300 Hour Train the Trainer Program was limited, it was already finalized before 1998.
-The result of the SCARS Train the Trainer program was that 300 in-house experts (1 in 10 Navy Seals) were produced and then sent out to complete their field expertise.
+Notice we mentioned slots, the SCARS 300 Hour Train the Trainer Program was limited.
+The result of the SCARS Train the Trainer program was that 300 in-house experts (1 in 10 Navy Seals) were produced.

-After SCARS and the contract with the NAVY, Jerry Peterson began development of P.A.C.T. a POST approved Law Enforcement training program that deals with the both lethal and non-lethal application.
-The goal of PACT is to eliminate the out dated thought process of defensive strategy and provide the officer total control over a subject no matter the subjects lethal abilities..
+After creating SCARS and finishing the contract with the NAVY, Jerry and Blake Peterson began development of PACT in the mid 90's.
+P.A.C.T. a POST approved Law Enforcement training program that deals with both lethal and non-lethal application.
+The goal of PACT is to eliminate the out dated thought process of defensive strategy and provide the officer total control over a subject no matter the subjects lethal abilities.